ToJen/conferences.io/README.md

 # conferences.io
-Responsive Web App for conferences
+Responsive web app for managing conferences and events